GeminiCCCC/SystemDesign/chat-system.md

 * poll: client periodically ask server if I have new msg, this will cause server waste resources to answer requests that have no data returned
 * long polling: client holds the connection open until there are actually new msgs available or a timeout threshold has been reached.
 Once the client receives the msg, the current connection will be closed and a new long polling connection request.
 The issues are: 1. sender and receiver may not connect to the same server, HTTP based servers are usually stateless, the server receives the msg may not have the long polling connection with the client who sends sthe msg.
 2. server has no good way to tell if a client is closed.
 3. it is inefficient.
 If a user does not chat much, long polling still makes periodic connestions after timeout
 * WebRTC: web real-time communication, an open-source, browser-standardized framework that allows you to engage in rich, multimedia communication in real time.
 It's built right into most browsers and uses APIs to establish a peer-to-peer connection, so no need to download third-party plugins.
 There are also WebRTC SDKs targeting different platforms, such as iOS or Android.
  **Pros**:
   * provide strong security guarentees; data is encrypted and authenticated with SRTP (Secure Real-Time Transport Protocal).
   * open-source and free to use, backed by a strong and active community
   * platform and device-independent.
-Will work on any browser that supports it, irrespective of OS or the types of devices
+Will work on any browser that supports it, irrespective of OS or the types of devices.
+ **Cons**:
+  * even though it is a peer-to-peer technology, you still have to manage and pay for web servers
+  * can be extremely CPU-intensive, especially when dealing with video content and large groups of users.
+This makes it costly and hard to reiably use and scale WebRTC applications
+  * hard to get started with.
+Ramp up path is steep, plenty of concetps you need to explre and master: the various WebRTC interfaces, codec & media processing, network address translations (NATs) & firewalls, UDP, and many more

 * WebSocket: a realtime technology that enables full-duplex, bi-directional communication between a web client and a web server over a persist, single-socket connection.
 It starts as an HTTP req/resp handshake.
 If the handshake is successful, the client and server have agreed to use the existing TCP connection as a WebSocket connection.
 This connection is kept alove as long as needed.